Use this article for additional information on how to best use dev weeks in your organization.

 To help increase accuracy, one thing you can do is make sure all your unassigned work in Flow is assigned to a Work type and Investment layer.
 Having work assigned will make your dev weeks data much more useful.
 Not sure where to start?
-Begin by tagging your epics in Jira with the correct Investment layer so all tickets associated with the epic inherit the Investment layer unless otherwise specified.
+Begin by tagging your epics with the correct Investment layer so all tickets associated with the epic inherit the Investment layer unless otherwise specified.
 Learn more about configuring Work types and Investment layers.

-Note: If you or your teams see something that looks inaccurate, reach out to Support so we can understand what types of workflows your team uses and why your data may appear incorrect.
+Note: If you or your teams see something that looks inaccurate, reach out to Support so we can understand what types of workflows your team uses and why your data may appear to be incorrect.